 This section includes the Memorandum of Understanding between the Workforce Connection of Central New Mexico and the America's Job Center Partners, in addition it includes the Operating Budgets for all four counties in the Region.
-A signed IFA and Operating Budget also included is reflective of a Non-Participating and Participating Partner (Co-located within the One Stop) such as NMDWS and an IFA and Operating Budget with CNM - Carl D. Perkins which is also reflective of a Non-Participating partner (not Co-located within the One Stop).
-Due to the length of this document, a copy of each partner IFA may be obtained on request.
+A signed IFA and Operating Budget also included is reflective of a Non-Participating and Participating Partner (Co-located within the One Stop) such as NMDWS and an IFA and Operating Budget with CNM - Carl

+D. Perkins which is also reflective of a Non-Participating partner (not Colocated within the One Stop).
+Due to the length of this document, a copy of each partner IFA may be obtained on request, (MOU update process for revision projected for PY2023).